 This variety has thick flesh with heat that can range from mild to medium.
 Chiles are 8" long on productive 30” plants.
 A very heavy yielding chile pepper.
 It turns quickly from green to red.
 Fresh red chile is perishable and difficult to find in grocery stores.
 Grow your own and pick it at peak maturity.
 Capsicum annuum (80 days)

 ~ Packet contains 30 seeds.

 In early spring, start seeds indoors 8 weeks prior to warm nightly temperatures.
 Place the seeds in sterile media and cover 1/4” deep.
-Provide 85°F bottom heat, bright light and keep moist at all times.
+Provide 85°F bottom heat, bright light, and keep moist at all times.
 Seeds will germinate in 7 - 21 days.
 Transplant seedlings into pots and grow until there are 6 true leaves on the plant.
-Plant them directly into rich soil, 30” apart or into large 5 gallon containers.
+Plant them directly into rich soil, 30” apart, or into large 5-gallon containers.
 Chiles can be harvested when full size and green.
-If left on the plant a couple more weeks, the chiles will turn red at full maturity and have more flavor.
+If left on the plant for a couple more weeks, the chiles will turn red at full maturity and have more flavor.